PacificBiosciences/FALCON/docs/about.rst

 ``FALCON-Unzip`` is a true diploid assembler.
 It takes the genome assembly graph from ``FALCON`` and phases the reads based on heterozygous SNPs identified in the initial assembly.
-It then produces a set of :term:`primary contigs <primary contig>` and phased :term:`haplotigs <haplotig>` which represent divergent haplotyes.
+It then produces a set of partially phased :term:`primary contigs <primary contig>` and fully phased :term:`haplotigs <haplotig>` which represent divergent haplotyes.

 .. image:: Fig1.png